 Egg yolks are a good source of iodine because it is added to chicken feed.
 Yet since the content of iodine in chicken feed can vary, the amount found in eggs can also fluctuate.

-On average, one large egg contains 24 mcg of iodine, or 16% of the daily value.
+On average, one large egg contains 24 mcg of iodine or 16% of the daily value.

-SUMMARY The majority of iodine in eggs is found in the yolk.
+The majority of iodine in eggs is found in the yolk.
 On average, one large egg provides 16% of the daily recommended amount.

 Prunes are plums that have been dried.

 Prunes are a good vegetarian or vegan source of iodine.
-Five dried prunes provide 13 mcg of iodine, or about 9% of the daily value.
+Five dried prunes provide 13 mcg of iodine or about 9% of the daily value.

 Prunes are commonly known for helping relieve constipation.
 This is because of their high content of fiber and sorbitol, a type of sugar alcohol.

-Prunes are high in many vitamins and nutrients, including vitamin K, vitamin A, potassium and iron.
+Prunes are high in many vitamins and nutrients, including vitamin K, vitamin A, potassium, and iron.

-SUMMARY Prunes are packed with vitamins and nutrients.
+Prunes are packed with vitamins and nutrients.
 Five dried prunes provide a good vegetarian source of iodine by meeting 9% of the daily value.